ikramechennouf2023-maker/AI-PDF-RAG-Assistant/README.md

 ## Description

-AI assistant capable of answering questions from PDF documents using RAG.
+An AI assistant capable of answering questions from PDF documents using Retrieval-Augmented Generation (RAG).

 ## Technologies